 Grizzlies fend off Spurs 104-103 behind Conley, Gasol

+“It’s very special to win here,” Conley said.
+“We haven’t won here in so long it feels like.
+It’s hard to beat any Spurs team, no matter who’s dressed up in their uniform.”

+Memphis’ last win in San Antonio was Dec.
+17, 2014.
+Ending that skid proved nerve-wracking.

-DeMar DeRozan had 24 points, including a fadeaway 15-footer in the left corner with 1.2 seconds remaining for a 103-102 lead after San Antonio trailed for much of the game.
+San Antonio guard DeMar DeRozan had 24 points, including a fadeaway 15-footer in the left corner with 1.2 seconds remaining for a 103-102 lead after the Spurs trailed for much of the game.

-Gasol drew a foul from Rudy Gay on the inbound pass and hit both free throws, and LaMarcus Aldridge missed a 3-point try at the buzzer.
+Gasol then drew a foul from Rudy Gay on the ensuing inbound pass and hit both free throws, and LaMarcus Aldridge missed a 3-point try at the buzzer.

+Gasol appeared to hit Aldridge’s right arm on his shot, but no foul was called as the crowd booed heavily.
+Gasol said he got much of the ball, but the Spurs disagreed.

+“I thought it was a foul,” DeRozan said.
+“Not even thought.
+It’s a foul.
+What’s right is right is right, what’s wrong is wrong.
+If you call that (against Gay), you gotta call L.A.’s.
+Just the right call to make.”

 Memphis led by 10 in the first half and by as many as six in the second before the Spurs rallied.
-San Antonio opened the fourth quarter on a 13-7 run to take a 90-88 lead on Bryn Forbes‘ layup.
+San Antonio opened the fourth quarter on a 13-7 run to take a 90-88 lead on Aldridge’s layup.

+The Spurs held the Grizzlies to 43 points in the second half after allowing 61 in the opening two quarters.

+“They made so many huge plays,” Conley said.
+“Big shots at the end and we just had to withstand each and every position and stay calm in every situation.
+I thought we did a good job of just holding onto it at the end.”

+The Grizzlies shot 48 percent from the field, got 32 points from their bench and outscored the Spurs 42-38 in the paint, but San Antonio had a 12-2 advantage in the lane in the final period.

-Aldridge and Gay combined to score 20 points in the final period, but San Antonio lost its second straight.
+Aldridge and Gay combined to score 20 points in the final period, but it wasn’t enough to keep the Spurs from losing their second straight and fifth in six games.

-Gasol appeared to hit Aldridge’s right arm on his shot at the final horn, but no foul was called as the crowd booed heavily.

 Gay finished with 21 points, and Aldridge had 19 points and 11 rebounds.